OkosunLab/SnakemakePipelines/Tumour.Normal.Variant.Calling/README.md

 *Varscan2 version: 2.4.6*\
 *BCFtools version: 1.20-0*

 1. Pileup files are created using Samtools.
+   1. This is done with the normal file being the first entry then the tumour
-The snakemake wrapper for this ONLY allows gzipped outputs, but varscan somatic fails if given compressed pileup files.
+   2. **N.B** The snakemake wrapper for this ONLY allows gzipped outputs, but varscan somatic fails if given compressed pileup files.
-2. The gunzip intermediate step ungzips the pileup file so Varscan can run on it.
+3. The gunzip intermediate step ungzips the pileup file so Varscan can run on it.
-3. Varscan is then run in somatic mode with the following option to generate a VCF file instead of Varscan's default output:
+4. Varscan is then run in somatic mode with the following option to generate a VCF file instead of Varscan's default output:

 ```bash
 --output-vcf 1